ktbs/ktbs/doc/source/methods/hrules.rst

 * a subrule which specifies an obsel type has precedence over a subrule which does not, regardless of their number of attribute constraints or position in the rule structure;

-* a subrules with more attribute constraings has precedence over a subrule with less attributes constraints, regardless of their position in the rule structure;
+* a subrules with more attribute constraints has precedence over a subrule with less attributes constraints, regardless of their position in the rule structure;

 * a subrule higher in the rule structure has precedence over a subrule lower in the rule structure.